acltc/url-shortener-app/README.md

 ##Validations

-Let's add to our form view the ability to display validation error messsages.
+Add to our form view the ability to display validation error messsages.
 You can read more about that here:
 <http://guides.rubyonrails.org/active_record_validations.html#displaying-validation-errors-in-views>

 But to cut to the chase, just add the following above the form on the new page: